Connect to an AI agent

 --clients 'vscode'

-Replace <mcp-server-url> and <mcp-server-api-key> with the URL and API key you saved.
+Replace <paste-your-api-key> with the API key you saved from Settings>API Keys.

 2. Verify the connection by entering the following in chat: